2017: A Look Back

 In May, I went to Europe, stopping first in Dudley to visit our second son, John, and his partner Sally and their young men, Laurents (Loz) and Theo.
 John, Loz, and I went into London to see an exhibit of paintings by Vanessa Bell at the Dulwich Picture Gallery.

 I flew on to Bergen to stay with my cousin Turid and spend time with her sons Pål, Henning, and Torstein and their families.
 The day after I arrived was 17 May, Norwegian national day, which we celebrated locally with Torstein, Ane, and their twins.
-Turid took me out to meet father's cousin Gunnar, whose namesake grandfather was my grandfather's brother.
+Turid took me out to meet my father's cousin Gunnar, whose namesake grandfather was my grandfather's brother.
 (I met that gentleman when I was six.)
-Another cousin, Oystein, and his son Andreas joined us.
+Another cousin, Oystein, and his son Anders joined us.

 While staying in Henning's cabin, which adjoins Turid's house, I began to edit a manuscript by Vasilina Orlova, an anthropologist, poet, and writer based in Austin.
 We met when she visited San Francisco to give a talk at an anthropology conference.
 I admire her work, which often crosses boundaries, and found editing a literary work an interesting change.